 It is hoped that this practical tool will enable member States and other stakeholders to highlight and share good practices and to measure progress over time.

-The self-assessment tool is currently available in six languages.
+The self-assessment tool is currently available in the following languages.